CAREregistry/dashboard/README.md

 ## Resetting the Staff Passcode

-If the passcode is forgotten, run this in the **Supabase SQL Editor** with the new password:
+If the passcode is forgotten, run this in the **Supabase SQL Editor** with the new password replacing 'YourNewPassword':

 ```sql
 update settings